Squamous cell carcinoma of lung presenting as “Sunray sign” in chest radiograph

 We have performed EBNA as the first procedure during bronchoscopy due to the presence of slough overgrowth and chances of negative growth and forceps biopsy as the second technique during bronchoscopy.
 Thus, bronchoscopy is the best diagnostic method in cases with Sunray signs in chest radiographs.[2-5]

 In the present case report, we have documented constitutional symptoms such as cough, hemopoiesis and shortness of breath with absence of fever with negative sepsis screening panel given clue to work for noninfective cause for Sunray sign.
-With the interventional pulmonology fibreoptic videobronchoscopy technique has given diagnostic clue as lung malignancy.
-EBNA has been important bronchoscopy guided method apart from forcep biopsy for conforming the diagnosis.
+With the interventional pulmonology fibre optic videobronchoscopy technique has given diagnostic clue as lung malignancy.
+EBNA has been an important bronchoscopy guided method apart from forcep biopsy for confirming the diagnosis.